Your New Manager: 5 Things to Consider Before You Accept a Job Offer

 Communication is the key to clarity.
 Let them know that you believe in transparency and asking questions rather than making assumptions.
 If your manager is not in the panel, don’t take a back seat or wait until you will have to accept a job offer.
 Ask the same set of questions about your new boss to the interviewer.

 Interactions with your prospective supervisor tells you whether you should dive deep or not.
 While being careful not to be too exploitative in communication, pose questions to your potential future manager about their decision making practices and how you fit into the picture.
-A modest leader will speak about their plan and challenges they have faced in the team.
+A modest leader will speak about the dysfunctions they have faced in the team and their plan to overcome them.
 You can expect them to share how they strategize the team goals to achieve the organization’s vision.

 How will this help you?
 It will provide an image of your involvement in the team; what plans have they set-up for you and the group.
 You can use your judgment and gut feeling to understand this discussion – whether it was a pure self-praise or an honest one.

-The tone of an email is of utmost importance as it speaks a hint of personality.
+The tone of an email is of utmost importance as it speaks a hint of personality and leadership qualities.
 Utilize this resource to apprehend the tone of your boss before you have to decide to accept a job offer or not.
 Here are a few hints:

 However, make sure not to read too much on your managers’ email.
 Use this method instead to envision the compatibility and characteristics you two might share.
 Managers are efficient at saving time and effort.
 Therefore, some mails can very well be canned responses.